sonic-net/SONiC/doc/mgmt/Certificate_Management.md

       - csr-hostname
       - csr-source

+This model will define a CA certificate trust-store:

+  - trust-store
+    - name
+    - ca-list
+      - name

 To align with the gNOI [cert.proto](https://github.com/openconfig/gnoi/blob/master/cert/cert.proto), the following RPCs will be defined, but initially only available in gNOI due to limitations with REST RPCs: